NathaanTFM/discord-game-sdk-python/README.md

-# WARNING: THIS IS A WORK-IN-PROGRESS.
-DO NOT USE IT EXCEPT FOR TESTING PURPOSES.
+# WARNING: THIS IS A WORK-IN-PROGRESS

+Please do not use it, except for testing purposes.

 ---

 # Discord Game SDK for Python